Documentation / power / runtime_pm.rst

 - return -EINVAL if 'power.disable_depth' is nonzero; otherwise, if the

-runtime PM status is RPM_ACTIVE, and either ign_usage_count is true
+runtime PM status is RPM_ACTIVE, increment the counter and

 return 1; otherwise return 0 without changing the counter